Manasa869/HealthChatbot/README.md

-# 🏥 Basic Health Chatbot 🤖
+# 🏥 HealthBot - A Simple Health Chatbot 🤖

-The **Basic Health Chatbot** is a simple chatbot built using **Python** that provides general health advice based on user-input symptoms.
-It utilizes basic Natural Language Processing (NLP) techniques to understand symptoms and suggest possible causes or general health tips.
-This project is designed for educational purposes and can be expanded with AI/ML for better accuracy.
+HealthBot is a **basic health chatbot** built using **Python** that provides general health advice based on user-input symptoms.
+It uses a simple **rule-based approach** to recognize keywords in user queries and suggest basic medications or remedies.

-## 🔹 Key Features
+## 🔹 Features
 ✅ Interactive chatbot for health-related queries
 ✅ Provides basic symptom-based advice
-✅ Simple rule-based or NLP-powered responses
+✅ Simple keyword-based responses
-✅ Scalable for AI/ML-based enhancements
+✅ Easy to use and extend

 ## 🔹 Technologies Used
 - **Python** 🐍
-- **NLTK / spaCy** *(for NLP processing)*
+- **Random module** (for varied responses)

 ## 🔹 How It Works
-1. Users enter their symptoms through a chat interface.
-2. The chatbot processes the input using NLP.
+1. The chatbot analyzes the user’s input for keywords related to health symptoms.
-3. It responds with possible causes, health tips, or a suggestion to consult a doctor.
+2. It responds with general medical advice or medication suggestions.
+3. If a keyword is not recognized, it asks for clarification.
+4. The chatbot runs in a loop until the user says "bye".